EhsanPatel/EhsanPatel/README.md

 # Hi there, I'm Ehsan Patel! 👋
 I am a current student at **University of Waterloo** for computer science and **Wilfrid Laurier** for business.
-I am enrolled in the [Double-Degree Program](https://www.wlu.ca/programs/business-and-economics/undergraduate/business-bba-and-computer-science-bcs-uw/index.html), beginning my 1B term.
-I am the owner of **Echo Web Design,** a web development business that I created to further explore🔍
+I am enrolled in the [Double-Degree Program](https://www.wlu.ca/programs/business-and-economics/undergraduate/business-bba-and-computer-science-bcs-uw/index.html), having completed my 1B term.
+I am the owner of **Echo Web Design,** a web development business that I created to further explore the industry🔍

 <br>